paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-471-airport-development.md

 ### Statutory Notes

 #### References in Text
-The Americans with Disabilities Act of 1990 ([42 U.S.C.
-12131](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12131&num=0&edition=prelim) et seq.), referred to in subsec. (a), probably means title II of the Americans with Disabilities Act of 1990, Pub.
+The Americans with Disabilities Act of 1990, referred to in subsec. (a), is Pub.
 L. 101–336, July 26, 1990, 104 Stat.
-337, which is classified generally to subchapter II (§ 12131 et seq.) of chapter 126 of Title 42, The Public Health and Welfare.
+327, which is classified principally to chapter 126 (§ 12101 et seq.) of Title 42, The Public Health and Welfare.
+Title II of the Act is classified generally to subchapter II (§ 12131 et seq.) of chapter 126 of Title 42.
 For complete classification of this Act to the Code, see Short Title note set out under [section 12101 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12101&num=0&edition=prelim) and Tables.

 The Rehabilitation Act of 1973, referred to in subsec. (a), is Pub.
 L. 93–112, Sept.
 26, 1973, 87 Stat.
 355, which is classified generally to chapter 16 (§ 701 et seq.) of Title 29, Labor.
 For complete classification of this Act to the Code, see Short Title note set out under [section 701 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section701&num=0&edition=prelim) and Tables.